-These executive officers are referred to in this Compensation Discussion and Analysis and in the accompanying compensation tables as our named executive officers, or "NEOs."
+These executive officers are referred to in this Compensation Discussion and Analysis and in the accompanying compensation tables as our named executive officers ("NEOs").

-This Compensation Discussion and Analysis describes the material elements of our executive compensation programs for our executive officers during fiscal year 2020.
+This Compensation Discussion and Analysis describes the material elements of our executive compensation programs for our executive officers during fiscal year 2022.
 It also provides an overview of our executive compensation philosophy, including our principal compensation programs.
-Finally, it analyzes how and why the Executive Compensation Committee of our Board (the "Committee") made its compensation decisions for our executive officers, including our NEOs, in fiscal year 2020.
+Finally, it analyzes how and why the Executive Compensation Committee of our Board (the "Committee") made its compensation decisions for our executive officers, including our NEOs, in fiscal year 2022.
+For a summary of our fiscal year 2022 financial performance and business highlights, see the section titled "Proxy Summary-Fiscal Year 2022 Financial Highlights" on page 1.

-Fiscal Year 2020 Highlights